Genesis GV60 review

 Reliability and Safety

-Genesis only landed in the UK a few years ago and the GV60 was introduced in 2022, so unfortunately neither have been around long enough to feature in the Driver Power owner satisfaction survey.
-But the fact Genesis is part of the Hyundai Motor Group and it uses the same platforms as Hyundais and Kias bodes well for reliability.
+Genesis only landed in the UK a few years ago, and the GV60 was introduced in 2022, so neither has been around long enough to feature in the Driver Power owner satisfaction survey.
+But the fact Genesis is part of the Hyundai Motor Group and uses the same platforms as Hyundais and Kias bodes well for reliability.

-The GV60 is covered by a five-year/60,000-mile warranty, plus an additional 10-year/100,000-mile warranty just for the powertrain and other electric gubbins.
-That’s certainly more generous than most warranties, including those from Nissan, Volkswagen or Tesla, but it falls just short of the seven years of coverage you get from Kia.
+The GV60 is covered by a five-year, unlimited mileage warranty, plus an additional 10-year/120,000-mile warranty just for the powertrain and other electric gubbins.
+That’s certainly more generous than most warranties, including those from Nissan, Volkswagen or Tesla.
+Kia offers a longer seven-year manufacturer warranty time period, but only up to 100,000 miles.

-A key selling point for the Genesis is the brand’s Five Year Care Plan.
+A key selling point for Genesis is the brand’s Five Year Care Plan.
 Not only does this include the five-year warranty, but also servicing and courtesy cars; roadside assistance and over-the-air updates for the vehicle and navigation system are all included for five years, too.
 Beyond that, Genesis staff will also provide a home pick-up and delivery service when it’s time for maintenance.
+The GV60 only needs to visit the dealer for servicing every two years or 24,000 miles.

 Which Is Best